Posted on 3rd March 2019

-Wikipedia shows that at one time Lincolnshire had about 100 windmills.
-Only a few are still working today, and even fewer commercially produce flour and/or rolled oats.
-After spending a bit of time looking, we found that the Maud Foster Mill in Boston was still producing traditionally ground porridge oats and that we could get them from the nearby Uncle Henry’s Farm Shop in Grayingham, Gainsborough – which meant we didn’t have to travel too far to get them.
+At one time Lincolnshire had about 100 windmills.
+However, only a few are still working today, and even fewer commercially produce flour and/or rolled oats.
+We found that the Maud Foster Mill in Boston was still producing traditionally ground porridge oats and that we could get them from the nearby Uncle Henry’s Farm Shop in Grayingham, Gainsborough – which meant we didn’t have to travel too far to get them.

 A bit of history here: the Maud Foster Mill was built in 1819 for the brothers Thomas and Isaac Reckitt by the Hull millwrights Norman and Smithson for the sum of £1,826 – 10s – 6d.
 It was originally built to grind corn brought by barge along the Maud Foster Drain.
 It is open to the public, but still operates as a working mill – claiming itself as “Britain’s finest working windmill!”

-When we first tried their porridge (we like to make sure we enjoy what we put in front of our guests), we could not believe how good it tasted – we were surprised by how different these porridge oats were to what we had been using beforehand – after all, oats are oats, or so we thought.
+When we first tried their porridge oats (we like to make sure we enjoy what we put in front of our guests), we could not believe how good they tasted – we were surprised by how different their porridge oats were to the ones we had been using beforehand – after all, oats are oats, or so we thought.

-We make it on the stove with fresh milk and a touch of sugar (no water or salt).
-We get it to simmer for about 8 minutes, stirring it regularly while it absorbs the milk, and then serve it with some fresh fruit – blueberries and raspberries go nicely – and a drizzle of local honey from Lincolnshire honey producers, Apidae Honey.
+We make it on the stove with fresh whole milk and a touch of sugar.
+We get it to simmer for about 10 minutes, stirring it regularly while it absorbs the milk, and then serve it with some homemade fruit compote and a drizzle of local honey from Lincolnshire honey producers, Apidae Honey.

 Now back to the guests’ responses and why we now promote the porridge option for breakfast.
 On his next stay we introduced our regular business guest to Maud Foster porridge oats.
 He had previously tried the supermarket porridge which had been cooked the same way, but like us he was very impressed by how good Maud Foster porridge oats tasted.
 In fact he doesn’t bother with our Full Old Posthouse Breakfast anymore; he has a large portion of Maud Foster porridge.